-The Community Consultative Committee (CCC) has a defined role and terms of reference.
-These are outlined in:
+The Community Consultative Committee (CCC) has a defined role and terms of reference under NSW Government legislation.

 - deal with everything from maintenance priorities to tree planting and conservation management plans.

-In addition, the members of the CCC keep up-to-date with park visitor and local community issues relating to the Parklands and actively engages with the community through attendance at resident association meetings and formal local council forums.
+Members of the CCC keep the Trust informed of visitor and local issues relating to the Parklands and actively engages with the community through attendance at resident association meetings and formal local council forums.

-The CCC is to ordinarily consist of 10 members, with the the Director and Chief Executive of the Centennnial Park and Moore Park Trust being able to recommend himself or herself for appointment as a member, and may recommend any other person whom the Director is satisfied:
+The CCC consists of 10 members, with the the Director and Chief Executive of the Centennnial Park and Moore Park Trust being able to recommend himself or herself for appointment as a member, and may recommend any other person whom the Director is satisfied:

 - has a sound knowledge of the Trust lands and of Trust activities, and

 - (b) is able to communicate effectively with local residents, local community groups and other persons who use the Trust lands.